-April is National Autism Awareness Month since the 1970's to raise awareness.
+April has been Autism Awareness Month since the 1970's to raise awareness.
 The United States recognizes April as a special opportunity to educate the public about autism and issues within the autism community.
+We wanted to share Autism Awareness Month Sensory Ideas with you!
 I know a lot of children have sensory issues.
 My son has several sensory issues that we deal with on a daily basis.
 We have been given a series of activities to use and I wanted to share them with you.
 These activities are great for children with sensory issues and even children without.
-Processing an over amount of sensory information can be overwhelming to any child.
+Processing large amounts of sensory information can be overwhelming to any child.
 These activities promote self confidence and positive interactions with the world around them.

 National Autism Awareness Month Sensory Ideas: